serviceprototypinglab/lambda-docker-measurements/README.md

 ```
 ./measure-image-multiple.sh "[docker command parameters] <image-name> [image parameters]" <number of tests>
 ```
-An `autostats-N.dat` file will be created containing the results of each test in these columns:
+A file called `autostats-N.dat` will be created containing the results of each test in these columns:
 * Time(ms)
 * Memory(MB)
 * AWS Time(ms)